Six ways to create a better workplace environment

 Plus, pets in the workplace have been shown to lower stress levels and create a comfortable environment.

-An app like Recognise can help you show your appreciation.
-And it can also help you keep hold of your top talent and communicate your company values.
+But technology can help, too.
+Try integrating your communication platform with specialist recognition and reward tool.
+An app like Recognise can help you easily show your appreciation without having to swap screens or systems.
+And it can also help you keep hold of your top talent and communicate your organisational values.
 By having everything in one place, you can control costs, gauge results and create consistency across the company.